modulok/hello-world/README.md

 # hello-world
 Just doing my duty to RTFM.
+You know, like a good programmer.